SyedHaseeb1/extensions_hsb/README.md

 # PermissionH

-The `PermissionH` object provides utility functions for managing runtime permissions in Android applications.
+The `PermissionH` object provides utility functions for managing runtime permissions in Android applications on top of PermissionX Lib.

 ## Usage